dartmouth-cs98/18w-hikar-frontend/README.md

     *For Android*: You will need to [download and setup the Android SDK for Unity](https://docs.unity3d.com/Manual/android-sdksetup.html)
 3. Select Build and Run with your mobile device connected
 4. For iOS, the app should open in Xcode and install on your phone.
-Make sure you have the right signing certificates.
+Make sure you have the correct signing certificates.

    For Android, the app will be built into an .apk file which you can transfer to your phone using ADB and the command `adb install <path_to_apk>`
 5. Make sure to enable location services and camera permissions on startup.
 If you don't have an account, enter your desired credentials and press the [Sign Up] button on the log-in view.